jvirtanen/nasdaq-tools/nasdaq-taq/README.md

-NASDAQ TAQ
+Nasdaq TAQ
 ==========

-NASDAQ TAQ is an application that extracts the best bids and offers (BBOs) and trades from historical market data from NASDAQ.
+Nasdaq TAQ is an application that extracts the best bids and offers (BBOs) and trades from historical market data from Nasdaq.

 Features
 --------

-NASDAQ TAQ supports the following file formats:
+Nasdaq TAQ supports the following file formats:

 - **NASDAQ TotalView-ITCH 5.0**

-NASDAQ TAQ uses [Juncture][] and [Nassau][] for NASDAQ file format support and [Parity][] for order book reconstruction and TAQ file format support.
+Nasdaq TAQ uses [Juncture][] and [Nassau][] for Nasdaq file format support and [Parity][] for order book reconstruction and TAQ file format support.

   [Juncture]: https://github.com/paritytrading/juncture